Japan Fall Foliage 2025: How to Plan the Perfect Autumn Trip

-Japan's fall foliage season 2025 is from late September to early December.
+Japan's fall foliage season 2025 is from late September to mid-December.
 Autumn colors first appear in Hokkaido.
 The best time to see fall leaves in Tokyo, Kyoto, Osaka, and Hakone is from late November to early December.

 Consider visiting Japan this autumn?
 Fall is one of the best times to visit: the great sunny weather, beautiful colors, and more importantly, it is less crowded than spring and summer.